 In this novel and increasingly complex stem cell space, it is perhaps a timely question to ask, especially since the regulatory assessment criteria designed for conventional medicines are not directly applicable for stem cell therapy.

 Tumorigenicity is a major concern with stem cell therapeutics.
 Delivery of a cell with unlimited potential for renewal and capacity to differentiate into any human cell type carries a safety concern not associated with any other class of therapy.
-This is a significant and well accepted issue for hESC and iPS cells as there is growing evidence that their derivatives have similar tumorigenic risk.
+This is a significant and well-accepted issue for hESC and iPS cells as there is growing evidence that their derivatives have similar tumorigenic risks.
 Even cells derived from autologous iPS cells once considered safe have recently begun to cause concern.
-A clinical trial using autologous iPS cell derived RPEs (retinal pigment epithelium) was halted in 2015 after only one person had received a treatment.
+A clinical trial using autologous iPS cell-derived RPEs (retinal pigment epithelium) was halted in 2015 after only one person had received a treatment.
 As the lab prepared to treat the second trial participant, two small genetic changes were detected in both the patient’s iPS cells and the RPE cells derived from them.

 Immunosuppression: attempting to cope with immunogenicity results in significant health risks